cjbassi/config/installation/README.md

 File                   | Description
 -----------------------|------------------------------------------------------------------------
-`manual.md`            | manual instructions to perform before reinstalling and after installing `pre-install.sh`       | manual commands that initiate the installation process `install1.sh`          | installation commands run in the live image `install2.sh`          | installation commands run as root after `chroot`ing `install3.fish`        | installation commands run as non-root user `post-install.sh`      | some commands to run after booting into the new installation `vscode-extensions.sh` | script that installs all vscode extensions
+`manual.md`            | manual instructions to perform either before reinstalling or after reinstalling `pre-install.sh`       | manual commands that initiate the installation process from the live image `install1.sh`          | installation script to run from the live image `install2.sh`          | installation script to run as root after `chroot`ing `install3.sh`          | installation script to run as non-root user `post-install.sh`      | script to run after booting into the new installation `vscode-extensions.sh` | script that installs all vscode extensions